Unveiling the Potential of iMarkers: Invisible Fiducial Markers for Advanced Robotics: Discussions

 \subsection{Limitations and Fabrication Considerations}

-Given the ongoing nature of this research and the absence of a rapid iMarker fabrication process so far, the experiments remain constrained under varying illumination, weather conditions (for outdoor applications), and environmental factors (\eg dirt).
-In terms of environmental robustness, iMarkers are expected to exhibit similar vulnerability to dirt and occlusion as conventional printed markers, since both rely on visual input for marker detection and pose estimation.
-In other words, the marker recognition pipeline (ArUco in this work) processes either standard RGB frames of normal cameras or the binary outputs of the iMarker detector algorithm, without introducing additional sensitivity.
+Given the ongoing nature of this research and the absence of a rapid iMarker fabrication process to date, the experiments remain constrained by varying illumination conditions, weather (for outdoor applications), and environmental factors (\textit{e.g.,} dirt).
+In terms of environmental robustness, iMarkers are expected to be susceptible to dirt and occlusion, as with conventional printed markers, since both rely on visual input for detection and pose estimation.
+In other words, the marker recognition pipeline (ArUco in this work) processes either RGB frames from standard cameras or the binary outputs of the iMarker detector, without introducing additional sensitivity.
 Regarding sunlight and outdoor use, UV-range iMarkers may experience reduced contrast under ambient sunlight, potentially leading to false positives due to uncontrolled UV reflections.
 Accordingly, the reflectivity of UV-range CSRs needs to be enhanced to ensure that all UV-range iMarkers are reliably detected when illuminated by the light source.
 Similarly, IR-range iMarkers could be influenced by environmental IR sources.
-For these cases in real-world deployments, additional filtering strategies or controlled illumination may be required to ensure reliable iMarker detection.
+In real-world deployments, additional filtering strategies or controlled illumination may be required to ensure reliable iMarker detection.

-The scalability of iMarker fabrication for mass deployment is still an active investigation topic.
+The scalability of iMarker fabrication for mass deployment remains an active area of investigation.
 Currently, production involves several manual steps, including microfluidic droplet generation, annealing, polymerization, and sequential washing, which reduce throughput and introduce variability in marker quality.
-To overcome this, we are developing an integrated, automated production platform that combines all stages into a continuous process with real-time computer monitoring.
+To overcome this, we are developing an automated production platform that combines all stages into a continuous process with real-time computer monitoring.
 This system is expected to streamline manufacturing, improve consistency, and enable large-scale high-throughput fabrication suitable for real-world robotics applications.